Buy Your First Home in the Triangle Even If You Don't Know Where to Start

 There are dozens of mortgages out there, but these are some of the most common ones we see here in the Triangle area.

 The most common type of loan, this "standard" mortgage often requires a down payment of 10% – 20%, as well as excellent credit and steady income.

-Targeted to moderate-income buyers or those with less-than-excellent credit, this loan offers lower qualification requirements and as little as a 3% down payment.
+Targeted at moderate-income buyers or those with less-than-excellent credit, this loan offers lower qualification requirements and as little as a 3% down payment.

-This loan is targeted to moderate-income buyers searching specifically in more rural areas.
+This loan is targeted at moderate-income buyers searching specifically in more rural areas.
 Like the FHA loan, it offers lower income, credit, and down payment requirements.